Hope will come to me like a firefly

-What I’ve learned is this: suicide’s repercussions don’t fade with the passage of time,
+What I’ve learned is this: suicide’s repercussions don’t necessarily fade with the passage of time,

 yet, somehow, something can happen to your heart as a “loss survivor”; love for the fallen has a wonderous way of growing even stronger with time if you allow.
 Regardless of how much love you felt for them before they were gone (or didn't feel), the love and compassion you feel can grow.
 There IS beauty that can appear along the journey to recovery for loss survivors left in the wake of the trauma.

 It’s not easy though.
 The people left behind after a loved one's suicide have years, often decades, to work through sadness, confusion, anger, feeling abandoned and unloved by the one who left them.
 How can one not feel those things?
 I can’t speak for others, but for me even though time passes the pain still comes out of nowhere on some days.

 Sometimes you feel the pain a little bit and sigh.
 Other times the pain feels like a sledgehammer has hit you in the stomach full force.
-Sometimes I forget the pain is there and it's wonderful, but I'm reminded at times from comments, sounds or memories that it is always there just under the surface of my laughter, my joy and the good times that I experience with family and friends.
+Usually, though, I forget completely that the pain is there and it's wonderful, but I'm reminded at times from comments, sounds or memories that it is always there somewhere, just under the surface of my laughter, my joy and the good times that I experience with family and friends.
 I love the poem "Minstrel Man" by Langston Hughes because he captures my experience, and presumably that of many others, so exquisitely.